 Tuesday 9 October 2007, by European Council

-Under the Hague Programme (No. 2.1.), better exchange of information, including by means of more extensive access to existing EU information systems, is one of the ways in which the aim of strengthening security is to be achieved.
+Under the Hague Programme (No. 2.1.), with the aim of strengthening security, an improvement of the exchange of information is to be achieved, including by means of more extensive access to existing EU information systems.

 Download at PDF format